So Much History

 James McCune Smith

 Though technically “free”, the lives of African Americans in New York during the 1820s and 1830s were marred by the legacy of slavery and discrimination.
 Runaway slaves were openly hunted in the city’s alleys, streets and wharves.
 Growing up, James attended the African Free School in New York City, that schooled Henry Highland Garnet, Samuel Ringgold Ward, Alexander Crummell, and Ira Aldridge.
+The school’s mission was to provide education to children of slaves and free people of color.
 From the sparse records of his work, James was described as a brilliant student, and samples of his performance show his exceptional talent in both writing and drawing.
-Smith was chosen to deliver the welcoming address to General Marquis de Lafayette, the French war hero during the general’s visit to the school in 1824, he was eleven years old at the time.
+In 1824, eleven years old, Smith was chosen to deliver the welcoming address to General Marquis de Lafayette, the French war hero was also a member of the New York Manumission Society, during the general’s visit to the school, while touring the United States for his final time.

 Shopping Basket